Photo of Achim Hurrelmann

 Professor

 Achim has been awarded several research grants from the Social Sciences and Humanities Research Council of Canada (SSHRC) and other granting agencies.
 In cooperation with Petra Dolata, Patrick Leblond, and Frédéric Mérand, he currently works on a project that examines “The Reconfiguration of Canada-Europe Relations after Brexit”, supported by a SSHRC Insight Grant (2019-2024).
-As applicant or co-applicant, he has also been awarded various grants to support the Centre for European Studies, including most recently funding from the EU’s Erasmus+ Programme for the Jean Monnet Network on Transatlantic Trade Politics (2020-2023).
+He has also been principal investigator on several grants to support the Centre for European Studies, including most recently funding from the EU’s Erasmus+ Programme for the Jean Monnet Network on Transatlantic Trade Politics (2020-2023) and the Jean Monnet Centre of Excellence at Carleton University (2023-26).

-The main fields of Achim’s teaching are EU politics, comparative politics (with a focus on Europe), as well as democratic and state theory.
+Achim is President of the European Community Association – Canada (ECSA-C) and a member of the international advisory board of the Journal of Common Market Studies.
+The main fields of his teaching are EU politics, comparative politics (with a focus on Europe), as well as democratic and state theory.
 He has taught introductory courses in the fields of Political Science and European, Russian and Eurasian Studies.
-He has won several teaching awards, including the Faculty of Public Affairs Teaching Award (2011), the Carleton University Excellence in Blended and Online Teaching Award (2019), and the Carleton University Student Association Teaching Excellence Award (2021).
+He has won several awards, including the Faculty of Public Affairs Teaching Excellence Award (2011), the Carleton University Excellence in Blended and Online Teaching Award (2019), the Carleton University Student Association Teaching Excellence Award (2021) ), and the Faculty of Public Affairs Research Excellence Award (2024).

 Selected Publications (see CV for full list)